abdullahmansoor727/nextjs-tailwind-boilerplate/README.md

 ### Theme

-Default theme set to dark - Check the html tag in `@/src/app/layout.tsx`, if the className is dark, dark mode css variables are used
+Default theme is set to dark - Check the html tag in `@/src/app/layout.tsx`, if the className is dark, dark mode css variables are used

 CSS variables are to be set it `@/src/app/global.css`